Bassyouni/Survey-Master/README.md

 	- show all surveys on home.jsp . "each user should be able to close or susbend his survey. using ajax"

 	-take survey. "can show his name or not"

+	-creator should see who took their survey and show statistics #don't forget

 Pages: